About pinksheep

 hello@pinksheep.aiWhy this matters in the product

-Pinksheep is shaped by the kinds of systems teams already depend on.
+Pinksheep is shaped by the systems teams already depend on.

-Marshall Tech work kept surfacing the same pattern: growing businesses wanted AI to do real work, but they also needed clear plans, safe writes, readable history, and tools that fit into the systems they already used.
-Pinksheep turns that pattern into a product.
+Work across live CRM, RevOps, and systems deployments kept surfacing the same pattern: growing businesses wanted AI to do real work, but they also needed clear plans, safe writes, readable history, and tools that fit the systems they already used.
+Pinksheep is built on that observation.

 That is also why the strongest verification routes on the site are the pages that show the product in context: how it works, templates, integrations, MCP, and security.